Nyal101/mase/nrp24-Labs/adls_labs_nrp24.md

    y[i] = dont_need_abs ? out : out - bias;
    ```

-   This subtraction compensates for the missing leading 1, effectively reducing the exponent by 1 in bfloat16 terms, ensuring the correct reconstruction of the original value.
+   The variable bias is constructed as a bfloat16 value with the same sign and exponent as the output but with a zero mantissa.
+This bias effectively represents the minimum normalized value for that exponent.
+When dont_need_abs is false (i.e. the mantissa is in the lower range, 0–63), subtracting this bias from the initially constructed number (out) shifts the value upward into the correct numerical range.
+Essentially, it compensates for the lack of an implicit leading bit in the original representation.

    c. **How does `cta_tiler` partition data for copying to shared memory in CUDA kernel?
 How does `layout_sX` partition threads in a threadblock for computation?
 (Challenge)